 Since its debut in 1986, Greater Palm Springs Pride has flourished and grown.
 From those humble beginnings has emerged a celebration that attracts over 125,000 people from Southern California, across the nation and around the world.
 Palm Springs Pride events are the largest free California Pride Festival south of San Francisco.

-In 2019, Palm Springs Pride will take place over four days, from November 1-3.
+In 2019, Palm Springs Pride will take place over three days, from November 1-3.
 The theme for 2019 will be Millions of Moments of Pride.
-The Pride Parade is scheduled for November 3 and kicks off at 10am at Palm Canyon Drive.
+The Pride Parade is scheduled for November 3, and will kick off at 10am from Palm Canyon Drive.
 It will then proceed down the drive until it reaches the main entrance of the Pride Festival at Museum Way.

-Pride Festival is a two-day free festival which will take place from November 2-3 and will be held on Palm Canyon Drive.
+The Palm Springs Pride Festival is a three-day free festival which will take place from November 2-4, and will be held on Palm Canyon Drive.
 In keeping with the theme of this year’s Palm Springs Gay Pride, the festival line-up will include a mix of young and diverse artists, ranging from DJs and dancers, to singers, and even comedians.
 Top acts include LA-based electronic music artist and activist, Madame Ghandi, along with a first-time appearance by UK-based multi-platinum artist and songwriter, DYSON.